Writing product descriptions: a critical part of the customer journey

 Are you doing it right?

-Or you could send your product copy through the comprehensive Siblinc copy auditing process.
+Alternatively, you could send your product copy through the comprehensive Siblinc copy auditing process.